tvkent/tvkent.github.io/2_CV.md

 ### Presentations

+__Kent TV__, Schrider DR, and Matute DR (2024)
+Demographic history and the efficacy of selection in the globally invasive mosquito *Aedes aegypti*.
+Poster at TAGC, Washington DC

 __Kent TV__, Brandvain Y, and Wright SI (2023)
 Genome structure drives the landscape of introgression from selfing into outcrossing *Capsella*.
 Talk at Evo-WIBO, Fort Worden WA